At TechShed we get IT support calls all the time to help home users and businesses with slow or intermittent internet connections.

-- If your speed is still slow, you have a connection problem.
-Speak to your Internet Service Provider about.
+If your speed is still slow, you have a connection problem.
+Speak to your Internet Service Provider about it.

 If you get a good speed when connected directly to the router via a LAN cable then you can try switching WiFi channels.
 It may be that you are competing with a router for the channel bandwidth.

 If changing your channel has no effect try a factory reset of your router and update the settings, some routers have firmware upgrades you can perform from the admin area.

 If none of that works and your internet speed is OK when connected via a LAN cable, your router may have a hardware issue and need replacing.